Overview

 Personal Protective Equipment (PPE)

 OSHA requires employers to provide employees with PPE when they are exposed to hazards that are not fully controlled through application of engineering or work practice (administrative) controls.
-The employer is responsible to assess hazards and select appropriate PPE, and provide training to employees using PPE so that they know: when PPE is necessary; what PPE is necessary; how to properly don, doff, adjust, and wear PPE; the limitations of the assigned PPE; and the proper care, maintenance, useful life and disposal of the assigned PPE.
-This training provides general instruction regarding all of the above topics.
+The employer is responsible to assess hazards, select appropriate PPE, and provide training to employees using PPE.
 This training is appropriate for persons who are responsible to select and provide PPE to employees, as well as employees who are required to wear PPE.
 This training does not cover the following PPE, which is subject to specific EHS programs: respirators, hearing protection, PPE for protection against bloodborne pathogens and biological agents, and personal fall arrest systems.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.